QBE car insurance

 - It is for damage to the tyres of your vehicle unless caused in an accident.

-- It is for theft or damage to a non-standard accessory not shown on your schedule.
+- It is for theft or damage to a non-standard accessory not shown on the certificate of insurance.

 - It is for consequential loss.

-- It is for accidental bodily injury or death to a family member.
+- It is for bodily injury or death to a family member.

 - It is for any court-imposed fines or penalties.